VeselinHadzhistefanov/MusicFeatureExtraction/README.md

 How to run the example:

 1. Install the latest version of Processing from processing.org
-2. Run the .pde file with Processing
+2. Run the Music_Feature_Extraction.pde file with Processing